 v-btn is the only component that behaves differently when using the dark prop.
 Normally components use the dark prop to denote that they have a dark colored background and need their text to be white.
 While this will work for

 v-btn, it is advised to only use the prop when the button IS ON a colored background due to the disabled state blending in with white backgrounds.
-If you need white text, simply add the white--text class.
+If you need white text, simply add the

-Depressed buttons still maintain their background color, but have no box shadow.
+depressed buttons still maintain their background color, but have no box shadow.

 Floating buttons are rounded and usually contain an icon.